markobalogh/singular-ml-2/src/README.md

 # singular-ml-2

+### possible name for public library: shredML - logo could be some paper being shredded.
+### grasp? chainML?

 Emphasize chaining, pipeline style class members (i.e. the methods of a class often perform some action on the instance and return a different class) so that the entire method chain is readable as a pipeline rather than using f(g(x)) method composition.
 We prefer passing functions into pipeline arguments rather than using enclosure style function composition.
 Example:
 `new ABT().fromFile('/test.abt').learnWith(NearestNeighbors).scoreWith(MAE)`
 instead of